June Haimoff

-June Haimoff (MBE) was an English environmentalist who lived in Dalyan in the Turkish province of Muğla.
-In the period from 1984–1988 she and fellow-environmentalists such as David Bellamy, Lily Venizelos, Günther Peter, Nergis Yazgan and Keith Corbett launched a successful campaign to preserve İztuzu Beach as a habitat for the endangered loggerhead turtle (Caretta caretta).
+June Haimoff (MBE) (27 December 1922 – 23 April 2022) was an English environmentalist who lived in Dalyan in the Turkish province of Muğla.
+In the period from 1984 to 1988 she and fellow-environmentalists such as David Bellamy, Lily Venizelos, Günther Peter, Nergis Yazgan and Keith Corbett launched a successful campaign to preserve İztuzu Beach as a habitat for the endangered loggerhead turtle (Caretta caretta).
 This beach is one of the main nesting places of the species in Turkey and the Mediterranean.

 Background

 June Haimoff was born in Essex as Joan Christine Fairey, daughter of Christopher and Madeleine Fairey.
 As her father was a prominent petroleum engineer, the family often lived abroad (a.o. in Uganda and Iran).

 In her adult life, she pursued the ambition of becoming an opera singer and did her studies in music, dancing and ballet.
 When married with Charles Haimoff, she was seriously engaged in painting and had her own art gallery in Gstaad, Switzerland.

-June Haimoff died of multiple organ failure in Dalyan on April 23rd, 2022, where she had been living since 1987.
+June Haimoff died of multiple organ failure in Dalyan on 23 April 2022, where she had been living since 1987.